Where design can make the biggest impact in the next decade, according to over 30 experts

 A third of Americans don’t believe climate change is affecting their communities, and they reject technological and government investment to fight global warming, warns Frog Design founder Hartmut Esslinger.
 A swath of citizens “reject the efficacy of masks and vaccines to avert COVID-19.
 They believe that Trump won the 2020 election” and they dismiss gun violence.
 He adds: Some “TV networks and social media companies exist . . . on the basis of lying and distributing lies to the American public.
 Design cannot solve any of this . . .
 Darwin may.”
 These days, Esslinger is focused on tackling the planet-poisoning waste that results from the planned obsolescence of consumer products.
 But can designers stem our addictions to corporate profits and shiny new gadgets?
 The answer is crucial.
-As Slow Factory Foundation founder Céline Semaan says, “Designing for human survival will become the new necessary field of design: ecosystems over aesthetics.”
+As Slow Factory founder Céline Semaan says, “Designing for human survival will become the new necessary field of design: ecosystems over aesthetics.”
 Among the scores of global design luminaries commenting on the future of design, a handful of top educators express hope.
 Don Norman, founding director emeritus of the Design Lab at the University of California, San Diego, says the emerging generation of designers must be steeped in history and material science, and several other educators see young designers moving in the right direction.
 “Within the next 10 years,” says Dori Tunstall, dean of design at OCAD University, in Toronto, “generations of designers will expect design to be a place for the full expression and acceptance of a diversity of histories and identities of making, without a hierarchy.”—Jay Woodruff

 Climate Resilience